superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval.md

 ## Strategies for Evaluation

-Now that we have defined different levels at which we can break down the RAG pipeline, let us zoom into the levels individually, starting from the level 1.
+Now that we have defined different challenges and levels at which we can break down the RAG evaluation, let us zoom into the levels individually, starting from the level 1.

 ### Model Evaluation